coming soon!

 What is the Trico SmartGrid Fiber Backbone?

-The Trico SmartGrid Fiber Backbone is a network of fiber-optic cables and devices that will connect Trico’s electric substations with high-speed fiber communications capabilities and allow Trico to start connecting electric grid coordination and control devices that will improve grid reliability and resilience.
+of fiber-optic cables and devices that will connect Trico’s electric substations with high-speed fiber communica-tions capabilities.
+This will allow Trico to start connecting electric grid coordination and control devices that will improve grid reliability and resilience.
 We chose to invest in fiber for our SmartGrid because it offers the highest speeds, excellent reliability, and secure communications.

 Key terms defined